getify/You-Dont-Know-JS/scope-closures/ch1.md

 Other than declarations, all occurrences of variables/identifiers in a program serve in one of two "roles": either they're the *target* of an assignment or they're the *source* of a value.

-(When I first learned compiler theory in my Computer Science degree, we were taught the terms "LHS" (aka, *target*) and "RHS" (aka, *source*) for these roles, respectively.
+(When I first learned compiler theory while earning my computer science degree, we were taught the terms "LHS" (aka, *target*) and "RHS" (aka, *source*) for these roles, respectively.
 As you might guess from the "L" and the "R", the acronyms mean "Left-Hand Side" and "Right-Hand Side", as in left and right sides of an `=` assignment operator.
 However, assignment targets and sources don't always literally appear on the left or right of an `=`, so it's probably clearer to think in terms of *target* / *source* instead of *left* / *right*.)

 How do you know if a variable is a *target*?
 Check if there is a value that is being assigned to it; if so, it's a *target*.
 If not, then the variable is a *source*.